Montevideo Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Uruguay has strict penalties for drug trafficking
+- Illegal drugs and narcotics - strict penalties apply

 Restricted Items